 Manage storage deals

-This guide describes the different workflows and options that Lotus miners can use to manage storage deals.
+This guide describes the different workflows and options that Lotus storage providers can use to manage storage deals.

-During the lifetime of a miner, Filecoin network clients will query the storage price-ask advertised by the miner and initiate deals.
+During the lifetime of a storage provider, Filecoin network clients will query the storage price-ask advertised by the storage provider and initiate deals.
 Deals go through several phases:

 - Data transfer (for online deals) or data import (for offline deals)